 Yet another group of cyber predators haunting MacBook Pro laptops is the infamous blackmail virus.
 Better known as ransomware, these infections are targeting Macs increasingly but haven’t yet reached a massive propagation milestone, as opposed to the way things are on the Windows arena.
 The most common type is the police ransomware, which impersonates the FBI or other law enforcement agencies and locks down the Safari browser with a warning page.
 It attempts to brainwash victims into believing they are being accused of law violations, and if it works the gullible ones may submit the extorted fine.
 There’s a great deal of misconception about these infections, which are actually browser hijackers rather than conventional ransomware.
 Plus, they are relatively easy to contain.
 There have been more devastating outbreaks, though.
 The KeRanger ransomware from 2016, for example, had a fully functional crypto module that rendered victims’ valuable data inaccessible and held it for ransom.
 Thankfully, it didn’t get to worldwide propagation, otherwise it could have caused enormous damage to Mac users.

-Zooming out, virus targeting MacBook Pro is quite versatile, and it’s here to stay.
+Zooming out, viruses targeting MacBook Pro are quite versatile, and they're here to stay.
 The tips below will help you remove common Mac infections described above and get your laptop running smooth and hassle-free.

 Remove virus from MacBook Pro manually

 The steps listed below will walk you through the removal of this malicious application.
 Be sure to follow the instructions in the specified order.

 - Expand the Go menu in your Mac’s Finder bar and select Utilities as shown below.

 - Locate the Activity Monitor icon on the Utilities screen and double-click on it.